GRAPHS: Canada’s Economic Performance and the Impact of Natural Resources

 The evidence is clear: Canada's economic well-being is intrinsically linked to our natural resources sector.

-With lagging labour productivity, declining GDP per capita growth, and alarming economic performance, Canadians cannot afford to overlook or undervalue the crucial role that natural resources play in sustaining our economy.
+With lagging labour productivity, poor GDP per capita growth, and alarming economic performance over the past several years, Canadians cannot afford to overlook or undervalue the crucial role that natural resources play in sustaining our economy.

 As we face increasing global competition and economic challenges, supporting our resource sectors isn't just an option - it's essential for maintaining our standard of living, funding our social programs, and securing a prosperous future for all Canadians.